foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/tools/make/targets/arc/README.md

 The EmbARC MLI Library 2.0 can be used to build TFLM library and run applications (especially for VPX processors).

-Because of difference in weights layout, TFLM models must be pre-adapted using Model Adaptation Tool.
-For native TFLM examples (person detection, micro speech) Adaptation Tool is applied automatically when MLI 2.0 is used, so there is no need to run it maually.
+Because of difference in weights layout, TFLM models must be pre-adapted using a Model Adaptation Tool.
+For native TFLM examples (person detection, micro speech) Model Adaptation Tool is applied automatically when MLI 2.0 is used, so there is no need to run it maually.

-For all other cases, please check [Model Adaptation Tool](#Model-Adaptation-Tool-experimental-feature) section.

-To use the embARC MLI Library 2.0, you will also need to use Model Adaptation Tool for model convertion.
-It has extra dependencies, please have a look at the [Model Adaptation Tool](#Model-Adaptation-Tool-experimental-feature) section.
+To use the embARC MLI Library 2.0 in all cases (including native examples), you will also need extra dependencies for the Model Adaptation Tool.
+Please check the [Model Adaptation Tool](#​Model-Adaptation-Tool-experimental-​feature) section for more information.

 To build TFLM using the embARC MLI Library 2.0, add the following tag to the command:
 ```